set-soft/sd_webui_rx5500/README.md

 #### Linux kernel and device driver

 At the bottom of the stack is the Linux kernel.
-I tested this image using 5.10.178.
+I tested this image using 6.1.106 and 5.10.178.
 The kernel must provide the [DRM](https://en.wikipedia.org/wiki/Direct_Rendering_Manage) (Direct Render Manager) interface for AMD GPUs.
 This is the *amdgpu* kernel module.

 This module is part of the mainstream Linux kernel, no need to add anything.
-If your kernel doesn't have it, or the vesion included in the kernel isn't good enough you may need to install a newer version.
+If your kernel doesn't have it, or the version included in the kernel isn't good enough you might need to install a newer version.
 Lamentably the version of the *amdgpu* driver isn't displayed by the module included in mainstream Linux, not at least for my kernel.
 If you install a separated version it will display it.
 For a 5.10.x kernel with *amdgpu* 5.18.2.22.40 you'll see the following in the kernel